mallory kramer Professional development & community impact ● Back to work ⤑

 Real-world Impact Through Collaboration

-From day one of my sabbatical, I collaborated with GCN SSC, a local emergency housing shelter where I had previously volunteered.
-I conducted in-depth interviews with the staff, analyzed their workflows, and acquainted myself with the sector's benchmarks and best practices.
-A standout observation was the shelter's significant reliance on physical documentation, affecting almost all their operational workflows.
-Our initial project focused on digitizing their predominantly paper-based operations, transitioning to a cloud-based document management system.
-This not only streamlined their processes but also significantly reduced their environmental impact.
+From the start of this focused period, I partnered with GCN SSC, a local emergency housing shelter where I had previously volunteered.
+I conducted in-depth interviews with staff, analyzed their workflows, and studied industry benchmarks and best practices.
+One key observation stood out: the shelter’s heavy reliance on physical documentation, which impacted nearly all aspects of their operations.
+Our first project tackled this head-on, transitioning their paper-based processes to a cloud-based document management system.
+This shift not only streamlined their workflows but also significantly reduced their environmental footprint.

 Result